nazavode/nazavode.github.io/content/post/sycl.md

     user-defined name on which (possibly) different compilers can agree on.
     Look at it as workaround to de-anonymize compiler-generated callable objects (or a way to have `extern` lambdas).
-    **Please note that kernels must abide by [ODR](https://en.wikipedia.org/wiki/One_Definition_Rule)!**
+    Please note that the tag itself is templatized on the `value_type` of containers: each kernel instantiation *must be different*, in other words **be aware that kernels must abide by [ODR](https://en.wikipedia.org/wiki/One_Definition_Rule)!**

 The SYCL standard brings so much at the stake, interesting bits like *device selectors*